|Search from over 6286 jobs!||Advanced Search|

-Editors Note: Many of our readers who have been long time followers of AgCareers.com have probably heard of the AgCareers.com Ambassador Program.
+Editor’s Note: Many of our readers who have been long time followers of AgCareers.com have probably heard of the AgCareers.com Ambassador Program.
 If you are new to AgCareers.com, the Ambassador program is one of the many components of the AgCareers.com college and university relations initiatives.
-Students are hired to help promote AgCareers.com and our Partnership level clients at various campuses throughout North America.
-This program has been in place at AgCareers.com for the past 7 years and to-date has included 34 different student ambassadors.
-The following is an update from a member of our 2007 Ambassador Team.
+Students are employed for a school term internship to help promote AgCareers.com and our Partnership level clients at various campuses throughout North America.
+This program has been in place at AgCareers.com for the past 8 years and to-date has included 42 different student ambassadors.
+Earlier this month we announced our 2011/2012 Campus Ambassador Team.
+To learn about what schools they are at and more about each of them read the press release by clicking here.
+The following is an update from a member of our 2009 Ambassador Team.

 The summer before my final year of college, I was an intern for the California Cattlemen’s Association Conference.
 When I had a chance to get away from my duties, I decided to make the most of my time.
 I used the trade show to obtain contacts and find leads on possible job opportunities.
 Although I did not make a career connection, an individual gave me a valuable piece of information.
 She informed me of a job website called AgCareers.com.
 At that time, I had never heard of the website or could not fathom the opportunities that would come of it.